elden2/victor-hugo/site/content/blog/MNIST.md

   - ML
 ---

-*Learning how to create a simple perceptron classifier is python to recognize handwritten digits in the MNIST dataset.*
+*Creating a simple perceptron classifier in python to recognize handwritten digits from the MNIST dataset*

 ![MNIST Dataset - From Quora](/img/mnist.png)